M.Sc. IWRM - Non Thesis Option (45 credits)

 Candidates are required to have a Bachelor's degree but this does not need to be an engineering degree.

 Non-engineering students are encouraged to apply as students have been admitted into the program with undergraduate degrees in geography, international development studies, sociology, anthropology, mathematics, environmental studies, biology, natural resources management, and engineering among others.
 Candidates are required to have a minimum equivalent cumulative grade point average of 3.0/4.0 or 3.2/4.0 during the last two years of full time university study.
-Candidates with lower cGPAs will be considered if they have work or volunteer experience in a relevant field.

 Applicants for graduate studies to academic units in the Faculty of Agricultural and Environmental Sciences must submit applications via the web.
 To know more about the application procedure click on the button "Preparing to Apply".